BY AMY SYNNOTT

 A fast pulse wave can also damage the delicate capillaries, Dr. Raffaele explains.
 “As you get older, your body produces less nitric oxide which forces these tiny vessels to contract.
 And when the capillaries become smaller and more damaged, less blood is able to reach key organs, like the kidneys and the brain.”

-Dr. Raffaele says there are many variables that may contribute to arterial stiffening, including a sedentary lifestyle, obesity, a high fat/high sugar diet, smoking, excess alcohol, stress, and various deficiencies (most notably of vitamins B and D).
+In addition to the natural aging process, Dr. Raffaele says there are many variables that may contribute to arterial stiffening, including a sedentary lifestyle, obesity, a high fat/high sugar diet, smoking, excess alcohol, stress, and various deficiencies (most notably of vitamins B and D).
+In a clinical trial setting, measuring central blood pressure and related biomarkers like augmentation index can help researchers detect whether or not a drug or other therapeutic protocol is working and/or causing unwanted side effects.

 These negative lifestyle factors increase oxidative stress in the body, triggering inflammation which then torches pliant elastin in the arteries, replacing it with rigid collagen, explains Dr. Townsend.
 “It’s like the arterial walls are being replaced with scar tissue.”

-“Measuring central aortic blood pressure (also known as CBP) gives you a more accurate and complete picture of what’s really going on where it matters most: near the heart, he says.
+“Measuring central aortic blood pressure and other key markers such as augmentation pressure gives you a more accurate and complete picture of what’s really going on where it matters most: near the heart, he says.
 “Let’s face it: No one ever dies of an arm attack.”